harelsegev/harelsegev.github.io/content/posts/The Mystery of the HeapLeakDetection Registry Key/index.md

 ## Closing Thoughts

 That's all!
 I hope you found this short research interesting.
-This artifact is not all that important, but it was fun to research anyways.
-If I got something wrong, that's probably because I have no idea what I'm doing.
-I'm not super comfortable with IDA and reverse engineering, but I did my best.
+This artifact is not all that powerful, because only the applications that commit a large amount of memory are registered.
+Nonetheless, it was quite fun to research.
+I'm not super experienced in using IDA and reverse engineering, but I think I did a decent job.
 Let me know what you think!